 Recently I was reminded of a series of 7 articles I wrote 24 years ago for Juggle Magazine, The journal of the International Juggler’s Association.
-The series was about what was once described as “The most fun 2 or more people can do while keeping their clothes on”, i.e., Passing: Two or more jugglers passing objects between them.
+The series was about what was once described as “The most fun 2 or more people can have while keeping their clothes on”, i.e., Passing, whereby two or more jugglers pass objects between them.

-The series focuses specifically on ambidextrous passing, meaning using passing patterns which employ both hands symmetrically.
-Being introductory in nature, the articles are aimed primarily at relative novices, yet still try not to be boring and to have something in store for the more experienced passer as well.
+The series focuses specifically on ambidextrous passing, utilising passing patterns employing both hands symmetrically.
+Being introductory in nature, the articles are aimed primarily at relative novices, yet the text still strives to have something in store for the more experienced passer as well.

 Written by Kulu Orr,